How To View Historical Imagery

 First, zoom to your area of interest.
 Click the time slider icon.
 Now, visit your neighborhood in the past.
 You’ll know which years are available based on the thumbnails.

-Recently, Esri has released their newest addition to the Living Atlas of the World.
+Recently, Esri has released its newest addition to the Living Atlas of the World.
 Basically, this collection of Earth curates essential geographic information that impacts people’s daily lives.

 As part of their enormous collection of maps, Esri’s Wayback Living Atlas lets users browse historical imagery back in time.